-This set of community-based projects links people to a variety of musical experiences, ranging from stand-alone concerts to intensive yearlong creative workshops designed to have a powerful impact on participants’ daily lives.
-Through songwriting, choral, and composition projects, juveniles and adults in the justice system build a positive sense of self and strengthen bonds to family and community.
-In hospitals, musicians offer performances that reinforce positive healthcare messages.
+This set of community-based projects links people to a variety of musical experiences created in partnership with city agencies, ranging from stand-alone concerts to intensive yearlong creative workshops designed to have a powerful impact on participants’ daily lives.

 Additional support has been provided by Ameriprise Financial.

-Public support for Musical Connections is provided by the New York City Department of Cultural Affairs, the New York City Departments of Homeless Services and Probation, the New York City Administration for Children's Services, and New York City Council Members Daniel Dromm and Annabel Palma.
+Public support for Musical Connections is provided by the New York City Department of Cultural Affairs, the New York City Departments of Homeless Services, Probation, and Youth and Community Development, the New York City Administration for Children's Services, New York City Council Speaker Melissa Mark-Viverito, and New York City Council Members Elizabeth Crowley, Daniel Dromm, and Annabel Palma.